najwadeveloper75/tablePaginator/README.md

 References:
 - Reference 1: https://vkambham.blogspot.com/2020/04/lwc-lookup.html
 - Reference 2: https://vkambham.blogspot.com/2021/01/lwc-datatable.html
 - Notes: lookup component (Reference 1) is a component that exists as an unmanaged package.
 Previously, the lookup component is installed into a test org and retrieved using VSCode.
-It is stored as component in the zip folder in step 1.
+It is stored as component in the master branch of tablePaginator repo.

 # Salesforce DX Project: Next Steps